Koya Yuruki

-Koya Yuruki (汰木 康也, Yuruki Kōya) is a Japanese professional footballer who plays as a winger for club Vissel Kobe.
+Koya Yuruki (汰木 康也, Yuruki Kōya) is a Japanese professional footballer who plays as a winger for club Kashiwa Reysol.

 Career

 Montedio Yamagata

 Yuruki made his official debut for Montedio Yamagata in the J. League Division 2, on 2 March 2014 against Shonan Bellmare in Shonan BMW Stadium Hiratsuka in Hiratsuka, Japan.
 He subbed in the match for Hiroki Bandai in the 74th minute.
-Hidaka and his club lost the match 1-0.
+Hidaka and his club lost the match 1–0.

 Vissel Kobe

 In December 2021, it was announced that Yuruki would be joining Vissel Kobe.

+Kashiwa Reysol

+After four seasons with Vissel Kobe, Yuruki joined Kashiwa Reysol ahead of the J1 100 Year Vision League.